Frequently Asked Questions (FAQs)

 When can we begin coaching?

-I now only take on a maximum of 8 private clients per year and start new coaching engagements every quarter.
-I’ll only schedule a chemistry call if I have capacity to take on more clients.
+I now only take on a few private clients per year and I’m typically booked months in advance.
+I’ll only schedule a chemistry call if I have capacity to support more clients.
 Once we’ve had a chemistry call and you’ve confirmed you’d like to proceed with coaching, I’ll share my up-to-date availability with you.
 I don’t hold my availability, so coaching engagements must be booked in advance in order to be secured.

 How often will we meet for coaching?